legendu-net/blog/misc/content/2019-01-04-java-interfaces-for-python.markdown

 pyjnius is not able to.
 A method will be hide by the instance variable with the same name if you use the Jar via pyjnius in Python.
+Generally speaking,
+it is a bad idea to have the same for an instance variable and a method as it might confuse other programming languages (e.g., Kotlin) and frameworks too.

 ## py4j